duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-concept-3

-**Q:** What is the role of management in an organization adopting Scrum, and why is it still necessary?
+**Q:** {Interrogate} What is the role of management in an organization adopting Scrum, and why is it still necessary?

 - Vietnamese outline:
   - Question: Quản lý đóng vai trò gì khi tổ chức áp dụng Scrum?
 Tại sao vẫn cần?